HubSpot Merge Duplicates Module Overview

 • Bulk mode (recommended) automatically merges all duplicate groups according to the master record selection rules you define in the Master tab.
 This is the right choice for most deduplication processes, and the only mode that supports templates, Recipes, and automation.

-Master tab — This is where you set the rules that determine which record in each duplicate group becomes the master.
+The Master tab of Step 3 lets you set the rules that determine which record in each duplicate group becomes the master.
 Insycle evaluates your rules in order from top to bottom, and the first record that uniquely matches a rule becomes the master.
 If no record matches any rule, master selection fails for that group.
-See the Master Record Selection reference below for a full breakdown of all rules and options.
+See the Master Record Selection reference for a full breakdown of all rules and options.

 At the bottom of the Master tab, you'll also configure: